Skip to main content

 What is an ESOS Action Plan?

-The Phase ESOS action plan should include the following:
+The ESOS action plan should include the following:

-- The intended month and year when the measures will be put into action.
+• The intended month and year for when each energy saving measure will be put into action.

 What is an Annual Progress Update?